NeurJSCC Enabled Semantic Communications: Paradigms, Applications, and Potentials: Introduction of NeurJSCC

-We address the above issues by defining semantic coding in the light of \emph{signal representation mechanisms}.
-We justify that in end-to-end wireless communication systems, the semantics of information is not necessarily defined as the meaning of data that serves for human understanding, but as the \emph{significance}\footnote{The word \emph{semantics} roots from the Greek ``\emph{sema}'', meaning ``\emph{sign},'' and its related adjective, ``\emph{semantikos}'', meaning ``\emph{significant}.''
+We address above issues by defining NeurJSCC in the light of its basic \emph{signal representation mechanism}.
+We justify that in end-to-end semantic communication systems, the semantics of information is not necessarily defined as the meaning of data that serves for human understanding, but as the \emph{significance}\footnote{The word \emph{semantics} roots from the Greek ``\emph{sema}'', meaning ``\emph{sign},'' and its related adjective, ``\emph{semantikos}'', meaning ``\emph{significant}.''
 It has later evolved to ``meaning'' in the context of languages.
-Our definition and usage align with the etymology of semantics.} of both data and environment relative to goal attainment.
-The title of this article, \emph{Dimensions of Semantic Coding: Explicit and Implicit}, was selected to reflect the fact that semantic coding does indeed include both \emph{explicit} and \emph{implicit} paradigms.
-In that case, we provide a shared principle formulation across common techniques, categorizing, describing, and relating their application scenarios.
-Specifically, we divide our article into two parts.
-In part one, we describe several typical semantic coding techniques that are common and different in representation mechanisms.
-We identify commonalities, connections, and trends across semantic coding techniques toward different signal modalities and communication tasks.
-In part two, we give a comprehensive comparison and exemplary applications of semantic coding.
-In summary, semantic coding techniques lie at the heart of semantic communication systems, this article provides the comprehensive formulation of techniques and discussion of applications to highlight the significance of this emerging area and motivate researchers to make explorations in the future.
+Our definition and usage align with the etymology of semantics.} of both data and environment relative to the goal attainment.
+We justify that NeurJSCC includes both \emph{explicit} and \emph{implicit} paradigms, in which case we provide a shared principle formulation across common techniques, categorizing, describing, and relating their application scenarios.
+Specifically, we divide our article as two main parts.
+In part one, we describe several typical paradigms of NeurJSCC that are common and different in terms of their signal representation mechanisms.
+We identify the commonalities, connections, and trends across NeurJSCC techniques toward different signal modalities and communication tasks.
+In part two, we present a comprehensive comparison and exemplary applications of NeurJSCC.
+In summary, NeurJSCC techniques lie at the heart of end-to-end semantic communication systems, this article provides the comprehensive formulation of techniques and discussion of applications to highlight the significance of this emerging area and motivate researchers to make explorations in the future.